How Female Scammers Became Accidental Girlboss Icons

 ”

 Holmes’ motivations were not dissimilar to Delvey’s.
-She reportedly told relatives from the age of 9 that she wanted to be a billionaire and she founded the company Theranos in her 20s.
-She falsely claimed that the company offered technology that would revolutionise blood testing and received huge backing from investors.
-In 2015 Forbes named her America's wealthiest self-made woman, with a net worth of $4.5 billion.
-But only one year later it revised her net worth to zero and her company went bust.
-Holmes was recently convicted of fraud but, nevertheless, she has fans all over the world who call themselves 'Holmies', often describing her as a feminist hero or a girlboss.
+Founding Theranos in her 20s, she falsely claimed the company had revolutionary technology that could test blood for diseases using just a finger prick and received huge backing from investors.
+In 2015, Forbes named her America's wealthiest self-made woman, with a net worth of $4.5 billion.
+But only one year later, the publication revised her net worth to zero and her company went bust.
+In January, Holmes was convicted of four counts of fraud but, nevertheless, she has fans all over the world who call themselves "Holmies," often describing her as a feminist hero or a girlboss.

 Advertisement